-Dental Implants look and feel just like your natural teeth and are a proven and effective replacement for teeth that have become lost or damaged beyond repair.
+Dental implants look, feel, and function just like your natural teeth.
+They are a proven and effective replacement for teeth that have become lost or damaged beyond repair.

-A dental implant is simply a titanium replacement for a natural tooth that is placed in the jaw and remains permanently fixed.
-An artificial tooth (crown) is then permanently cemented to the dental implant, giving you a strong, natural-looking replacement, allowing for comfort and returned function with the look of natural teeth.
+A dental implant is a titanium replacement for a natural tooth that is surgically placed into the jaw and remains permanently fixed.
+An artificial tooth, or crown, is then cemented to the dental implant, giving you a strong, natural-looking replacement, allowing for comfort and returned function with the look of a natural tooth.

 Benefits of Dental Implants

-Dental implants help improve your appearance.
-Patients with missing or damaged teeth may be embarrassed or self-conscious showing their smile.
-Dental implants give you a natural smile and can help improve self-esteem.
+Oftentimes, patients with missing or damaged teeth may become embarrassed or self-conscious showing their smile.
+Dental implants can give you your natural smile back and help improve self-esteem.